sovity/authority-portal/docs/product/user-documentation/Authority Section.md

 - Provisioning: The connector is being set up and is not yet available for use.
 - Deprovisioning: The connector is being decommissioned or removed.
 - Error: An issue has occurred that requires attention.
+- Unknown: Connector has been deleted via other systems and no longer exists.

 In rare cases, additional statuses may appear, reflecting specific scenarios or exceptions in the system's operation.